Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RyU3sk4C5d8.md

 >
 > [Laughter]
 >
-> grandson's dobbing on the tic tac again uh nobody dabs anymore chad stop it
+> grandson's dobbing on the tic tac again, nobody dabs anymore chad stop it